LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Update various action modals with status alerts and to show only text and a dismiss button when nothing can be done from the selected samples
   * Fix bug in `SampleStatusTag` for icon-only display of Available statuses.
   * Add info headers in `SamplesEditableGrid` indicating why rows are not editable.
+  * Allow user to specify a sample operation that can be used to filter the sample lookup fields in `QueryFormInputs` and use this for `RunPropertiesPanel` and `BatchPropertiesPanel`

 ### version 2.85.0
 *Released*: 18 October 2021